Are Grants Worth Applying For in 2026?

 Another less-talked-about issue is that many creators have a narrow view of the grants they can apply for.

-So many creators focus on pursuing only those that fit precisely within their past work.
 For example, as a podcaster, only applying for podcasting grants, or as a journalist, only applying for journalist opportunities.
 Thinking this way limits your funding potential.

 In our book, "9 Stumbling Blocks Preventing Creatives From Tapping Into Grant Funds," we explain how to overcome limiting beliefs and ways to count yourself in more often.